The Pros And Cons Of A First Look

-The first look is an unforgettable experience.
+The first look at your wedding is an unforgettable experience.
 There is so much anticipation building up to the moment, that when you finally see your bride in her wedding dress, it drives home the realization that today is the day you say I do.
 But when it comes time to take that first look, should it be at the altar or a private moment reserved for the two of you?
-Take a look at some of the pros and cons that have helped some of our couples decide whether or not a first look was the right choice for them.
+Take a look at some of the pros and cons that have helped our couples decide whether or not a first look was the right choice for their wedding.

 An Intimate Moment

 Wedding days are non-stop action from start to finish, leaving little time throughout the day for the bride and groom to share a private moment.
-A first look can be the perfect opportunity to do just that.
+The benefit of a first look is it provides the perfect opportunity to do just that.
 If you have letters or gifts you would like to exchange, or simply want some alone time, you can use these final moments as fiancés to enjoy an intimate moment before being joined by your guests to usher you into your new lives as a married couple.

-Since you have set time aside for the first look, this is also a chance to take photos of both the first look and the bridal party before the ceremony begins.
+One of the pros of setting time aside for the first look is it creates a window to take photos of both the first look and the bridal party before the ceremony begins.
 Without a first look, bridal party photos are typically done between the ceremony and reception while your guests enjoy the cocktail hour.
 By allowing time prior to the ceremony, you are able to join in the festivities and spend more time with your guests.

 Ease Pre-Wedding Jitters

 Between the fruition of all your careful planning and the idea of being the center of attention of sometimes hundreds of people, nerves can run wild for brides and grooms.
-By sharing a moment together prior to tying the knot, you can shift your focus to sharing a few smiles and enjoying the company of your partner, which helps many excited couples shake off the pre-wedding jitters.
+By sharing a moment together for the first look prior to tying the knot, you can shift your focus to enjoying the company of your partner, which helps many excited couples shake off the pre-wedding jitters.

 Breaking of Tradition